Pietro Torrigiano: In England

 After some time spent as a hired soldier in the service of different states, Torrigiano was invited to England, possibly by the young Henry VIII immediately after the death of his father, Henry VII.
 He produced terracotta sculptures depicting Henry VII, Henry VIII and the ecclesiastic John Fisher.
 He also probably made the intensely realistic funeral effigy of Henry VII.
 He was commissioned to create the tomb monument of Lady Margaret Beaufort, mother of Henry VII, in 1510, working to "patrones" or pattern drawings by Meynnart Wewyck.
+His work was underwritten by two Florentine merchants in London, Giovanni Cavalcanti and Leonardo Frescobaldi, who acted as guarantors.

 After the success of this work, he was given the commission for the magnificent effigial monument for Henry VII and his queen, which still exists in the Henry VII Lady Chapel of Westminster Abbey.
 This appears to have been begun in 1512, but was not finished till 1517.
 The two effigies are well modelled, and there can be no doubt the head of the king is a fine posthumous portrait.
 John Pope-Hennessy called it "the finest Renaissance tomb north of the Alps".

 After this Torrigiano received the commission for the altar, retable and baldacchino which stood at the west, outside the screen of Henry VII's monument.
 The altar had marble pilasters at the angles, two of which still exist, and below the mensa was a life-sized figure of the dead Christ in painted terra cotta.
 The retable consisted of a large relief of the Resurrection.
 The baldacchino was of marble, with enrichments of gilt bronze; part of its frieze still exists, as do also a large number of fragments of the terra-cotta angels which surmounted the baldacchino and parts of the large figure of Christ.
 The whole of this work was destroyed by the Puritans in the 17th century.